 Previously, he served as senior program officer for the State of California’s Service Commission, where he oversaw implementation of the state’s AmeriCorps programs.
 He has prior experience in philanthropy with the David and Lucile Packard Foundation and the Community Foundation for Monterey County.
 He also had a 15-year career as an attorney and law partner representing farm workers suffering work injuries in Salinas, Calif.

 A California native, his parents were grassroots community organizers active with the Community Service Organization, an effort that also trained United Farm Workers (UFW) founder Cesar Chavez.
-Govea, who “grew up on community meetings,” views his experiences with this movement as enabling him to “witness history.”
+Govea, who “grew up attending community meetings,” views his experiences with this movement as enabling him to “witness history.”
 His eldest sister’s work with UFW was featured in the PBS series entitled “Chicano!
 The Mexican-American Civil Rights Movement.”

 He has been active with a variety of nonprofit boards ranging from La Raza Galeria Posada in Sacramento, Calif., an arts and cultural center dedicated to the culture of Chicano, Latino, and Native populations to serving as vice president for ethnic emphasis for the Monterey Bay Area Council of the Boy Scouts of America.
 He is presently on the board of Hispanics in Philanthropy.